mwittig/winston-lumberjack/README.md

  lumberjack protocol implementation for Node.js.
 It allows for sending encrypted logs from your node.js app to your logstash server instance.

+## Usage

+### Node

+    var winston = require('winston');
+    // Simply requiring winston-lumberjack will assign winston.transports.Lumberjack require('winston-lumberjack');

+    winston.add(winston.transports.Lumberjack, {
+        "timestamp": true,
+        "level": "debug",
+        "serverAddress": {
+            "host": "localhost",
+            "port": 5000
+        },
+        "sslCrt": "./logstash-forwarder.crt"
+    });

+    winston.log('debug', 'Now my debug messages are written to logstash!');

-Configuration
+### Lumberjack Configuration

-Besides the configuration g

 *   sslCert (optional)

     Filename of the trusted CA certificate which has signed the logstash server certificate.
 If this is omitted several well known "root" CAs will be used.
 These are used to authorize connections.

 *  serverAddress